-After using the wizards to install and configure IBM Spectrum Protect, you seldom need to issue DB2 commands.
-A limited set of DB2 commands that you might use or be asked to issue are listed in Table 14.
+After using the wizards to install and configure IBM Spectrum Protect, you seldom need to issue Db2 commands.
+A limited set of Db2 commands that you might use or be asked to issue are listed in the table.

 This list is supplemental material only and is not a comprehensive list.
 There is no implication that an IBM Spectrum Protect administrator will use it on a daily or ongoing basis.
 Samples of some commands are provided.
 Details of output are not listed.

-For a full explanation of the commands described here and of their syntax, see the DB2 product information.
+For a full explanation of the commands described here and of their syntax, see the Db2 product documentation.

-Table 14.
-DB2 commands
+Table 23.
+Db2 commands

-Command Description Example db2icrt Creates DB2 instances in the home directory of the instance owner.
+Command Description Example db2icrt Creates Db2 instances in the home directory of the instance owner.
 Tip: The IBM Spectrum Protect configuration wizard creates the instance used by the server and database.
 After a server is installed and configured through the configuration wizard, the db2icrt command is generally not used.
-This utility is in the DB2DIR/instance directory, where DB2DIR represents the installation location where the current version of the DB2 database system is installed.
+This utility is in the DB2DIR/instance directory, where DB2DIR represents the installation location where the current version of the Db2 database system is installed.
 Manually create an IBM Spectrum Protect instance.
-Enter the command on one line: /opt/tivoli/tsm/db2/instance/db2icrt -a server -u instance_name instance_name db2set Displays DB2 variables.
-List DB2 variables: db2set CATALOG DATABASE Stores database location information in the system database directory.
+Enter the command on one line: /opt/tivoli/tsm/db2/instance/db2icrt -a server -u instance_name instance_name db2set Displays Db2 variables.
+List Db2 variables: db2set CATALOG DATABASE Stores database location information in the system database directory.
 The database can be located either on the local workstation or on a remote database partition server.
 The server configuration wizard takes care of any catalog needed for using the server database.
 Run this command manually, after a server is configured and running, only if something in the environment changes or is damaged.
 Catalog the database: db2 catalog database tsmdb1 CONNECT TO DATABASE Connects to a specified database for command-line interface (CLI) use.
-Connect to the IBM Spectrum Protect database from a DB2 CLI: db2 connect to tsmdb1
+Connect to the IBM Spectrum Protect database from a Db2 CLI: db2 connect to tsmdb1

-Reference: DB2 commands for IBM Spectrum Protect server databases
+Reference: Db2 commands for IBM Spectrum Protect server databases

-Table 14.
-DB2 commands (continued)
+Table 23.
+Db2 commands (continued)